C&D WASTE SCREENING

 The BIVITEC flip flow screen uses a unique dual-vibratory principle to transfer high-acceleration forces to the screening surface.
 Unlike traditional vibrating screens, the BIVITEC evenly delivers vertical and horizontal force to materials fed across its polyurethane screen panels.
 This results in a steady flow of waste across the screen media.
 The BIVITEC is an ideal screening solution for sizing plastics, metals, and wood waste.

-Request a quote online for more information or call 717-656-2131 to speak with our sales team and learn more about AEI’s screening solutions for construction and demolition waste.
+Request a quote online for more information or call 717-656-2131 to speak with our sales team and learn more about AEI’s construction and demolition waste recycling equipment.